tobe2098/stock-tracker/README.md

 - Cross button for stocks (deletes from memory but not from database?)
 DONE
 - Delete button for stocks (deletes from memory and from database) DONE

 - Fetching notiffication only during fetching, not require click.
+Doing
 - Rate limit calculations, tracking and message to avoid, but override.
+Doing

 - Load json from API query for history (try to make it a rich query, intra and interday) DONE
 - Review annotations for what can be done (findstock and update without deleting, sorted stocks)